cakephp/docs/en/orm/entities.rst

         echo $comment->body;
     }

-Creating re-usable code with traits
+Creating Re-usable Code with Traits
 ===================================

 You may find yourself needing the same logic in multiple entity classes.
 PHP's